DNC says it thwarted hacking attempt on its voter database

 “We can’t do this alone,” he said.
 “We need the administration to take more aggressive steps to protect our voting systems.”

 The hacking attempt comes as Democrats gather for their summer meeting.
-The party’s cybersecurity has been an issue since the 2016 presidential election, when hackers identified as Russian by U.S. intelligence agencies, hacked DNC servers and publicly revealed internal communications that exploited divisions between Bernie Sanders’ and Hillary Clinton’s campaigns as the two candidates vied for the Democratic presidential nomination.
+The party’s cybersecurity has been an issue since the 2016 presidential election, when hackers identified as Russian by U.S. intelligence agencies compromised DNC servers and publicly revealed internal communications that exploited divisions between Bernie Sanders’ and Hillary Clinton’s campaigns as the two candidates vied for the Democratic presidential nomination.
 Hackers also accessed the email accounts of Clinton’s campaign chairman, John Podesta, and systematically released the contents throughout the fall campaign.

+In Tuesday’s incident, a scanning tool deployed by the San Francisco security company Lookout detected a masquerading website designed to harvest the passwords of users of the login page of NGP VAN, a technology provider used by the Democrats and other liberal-leaning political organizations, the company said in a statement.

+Lookout investigated and notified the company hosting the website, DigitalOcean, which took it down within hours, and Lookout’s vice president of security intelligence, Mike Murray, reached out to the DNC and NGP VAN to begin the investigation, the company said.

+Murray, incidentally, was a tech volunteer in 2016, when he helped the Democratic leadership fight off hacking attempts later determined by U.S. investigators to be from Russian military agents.

+NGP VAN was one target of the 2016 Russian hacking onslaught against Democratic political staffers, according to data provided to The Associated Press last year by cybersecurity firm Secureworks

 Trump, a Republican, has mocked the DNC’s cybersecurity and cast doubt on intelligence findings that Russia was involved.
-At a summit with Trump in Helsinki last month, Russian President Vladimir Putin denied Russian government involvement in election meddling, but said he did want Trump to win the election over Clinton.

-The Democratic official described the latest attempt as a sophisticated phishing operation in which a hacker used a fake login page in an attempt to secure passwords, the presumed purpose being to access the voter files.
-The DNC says its cloud service provider was able to suspend the attacker’s account.
+Associated Press writers Frank Bajak in Boston and Mike Balsamo in Los Angeles contributed to this report.

 Follow the Bangor Daily News on Facebook for the latest Maine news.